townim-faisal/MLOps-Basic-Pipeline/README.md

 ```

 ## MLflow
 Will run the mlflow server in a central server.
+If you want to run `mlflow` locally, just run `mlflow ui` from root folder.

+## Airflow
+Use wsl or linux as there is no support for windows.
+Read setup in [here](pipelines/README.md).